nicholasaleks/CrackQL/Readme.md

 ## How it works?

+CrackQL works by automatically batching a single GraphQL query or mutation operation behind several aliases.
+It determines the number of aliases to use based on the CSV input variables.
+After programmatically generating the batched GraphQL document, CrackQL then batches and sends the payload(s) to the target GraphQL API and parses the results and errors.

-CrackQL works by automatically batching a GraphQL query or mutation operation which includes a list of dynamic inputs from a supplied dictionary into a single request.
-CrackQL evades traditional API rate and account take-over monitoring defenses since it uses query batching to stuff large sets of credentials into a single HTTP request.
+CrackQL evades traditional API rate and ATO monitoring defenses by using alias query batching to stuff large sets of credentials into single HTTP requests.
+Unlike [Burp Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder) which sends a request for each unique payload.
+CrackQL will optimize its unique payloads into a series of batch queries and mutations masked by different GraphQL aliases in order to evade rate-limit controls.

 ## Attack Use Cases

-CrackQL can be used for a wide range of GraphQL attacks since it programmatically generates payloads based on a list of dynamic inputs, similar to [Burp Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder).
-However, unlike Intruder it does not send a request for each unique payload.
-Instead, CrackQL will optimize its unique payloads into a series of batch queries and mutations masked by different GraphQL aliases in order to evade rate-limit controls.
+CrackQL can be used for a wide range of GraphQL attacks since it programmatically generates payloads based on a list of dynamic inputs.

 ### Password Spraying Brute-forcing